Options Strategies: Covered Call

 When to Use?

-While this strategy can offer limited protection from a decline in price of the underlying stock and limited profit participation with an increase in stock price, it generates income because the investor keeps the premium received from writing the call.
+While this options trading strategy can offer limited protection from a decline in price of the underlying stock and limited profit participation with an increase in stock price, it generates income because the investor keeps the premium received from writing the call.
 At the same time, the investor can appreciate all benefits of underlying stock ownership, such as dividends and voting rights, unless he is assigned an exercise notice on the written call and is obligated to sell his shares.
-The covered call is widely regarded as a conservative strategy because it decreases the risk of stock ownership.
+The covered call option is widely regarded as a conservative strategy because it decreases the risk of stock ownership.

 Risk vs. Reward